Generalized System of Preferences: Effects

 From the perspective of developing countries as a group, GSP programs have been a mixed success.
-On one hand, most rich countries have complied with the obligation to generalize their programs by offering benefits to a large swath of beneficiaries, generally including nearly every non-OECD member state.
-Certainly, every GSP program imposes some restrictions.
-The United States, for instance, has excluded countries from GSP coverage for reasons such as being communist (Vietnam), being placed on the U.S. State Department's list of countries that support terrorism (Libya), and failing to respect U.S. intellectual property laws.
+Most developed countries have generalized their programs by offering benefits to a large swath of beneficiaries, generally including nearly every non-OECD member state.
+However, every GSP program imposes some restrictions.
+The United States, for instance, has historically excluded countries from GSP coverage for reasons such as being communist (e.g., Vietnam), being placed on the U.S. State Department's list of state sponsors of terrorism (e.g., Libya prior to 2006), or failing to respect U.S. intellectual property laws.

-Criticism has been leveled noting that most GSP programs are not completely generalized with respect to products, and this is by design.
-That is, they don't cover products of greatest export interest to low-income developing countries lacking natural resources.
-In the United States and many other rich countries, domestic producers of "simple" manufactured goods, such as textiles, leather goods, ceramics, glass and steel, have long claimed that they could not compete with large quantities of imports.
-Thus, such products have been categorically excluded from GSP coverage under the U.S. and many other GSP programs.
-Critics assert that these excluded products are precisely the kinds of manufactures that most developing countries are able to export, the argument being that developing countries may not be able to efficiently produce things like locomotives or telecommunications satellites, but they can make shirts.
+Most GSP programs are not completely generalized with respect to products.
+They frequently exclude products of greatest export interest to low-income developing countries lacking natural resources.
+In the United States and many other developed countries, domestic producers of manufactured goods, such as textiles, leather goods, ceramics, glass, and steel, have long claimed that they could not compete with large quantities of imports.
+Thus, such products have been categorically excluded from GSP coverage under many programs.
+These excluded products are often the primary manufactures that developing countries are equipped to export, as they may lack the capital to efficiently produce complex goods like locomotives or telecommunications satellites, but can manufacture textiles.

-Supporters note that even in the face of its limitations, it would not be accurate to conclude that GSP has failed to benefit developing countries, though some concede GSP has benefited developing countries unevenly.
-Some assert that, for most of its history, GSP has benefited "richer developing" countries - in early years Mexico, Taiwan, Hong Kong, Singapore, and Malaysia, more recently Brazil and India - while providing virtually no assistance to the world's least developed countries, such as Haiti, Nepal, and most countries in sub-Saharan Africa.
-The U.S., however, has closed some of these gaps through supplemental preference programs like the African Growth and Opportunity Act and a newer program for Haiti and Europe has done the same with Everything But Arms.
+Despite these limitations, GSP has benefited developing countries, albeit unevenly.
+For much of its history, GSP has primarily benefited "richer developing" countries—in early years Mexico, Taiwan, Hong Kong, Singapore, and Malaysia, and more recently Brazil and India—while providing less assistance to the world's least developed countries, such as Haiti, Nepal, and nations in sub-Saharan Africa.
+The U.S. has addressed some of these gaps through supplemental preference programs like the African Growth and Opportunity Act and specific initiatives for Haiti, while the European Union has done the same through the Everything But Arms initiative.